 Casting Direction for Spinner Fishing

-In my experience, casting straight across the river or slightly downstream tends to yield better results when using a spinner.
+In my experience, casting straight across the river or slightly downstream yields better results then casting up river or straight downriver.

 While some anglers prefer casting upstream and retrieving the spinner downstream, I have found that casting straight across is more effective.